TRAINING STARTS IN

 - Intervention Strategies

-On -line Education courses and 16-Day Resident Training.
-If the student is enrolled in the On-line Education format, the Program will move at the rate that the student is able to invest time in their studies.
-The student should complete the nine On-line courses prior to arrival at Resident Training.
-If the student enrolls in the 29-Day Residency, the academic curriculum is completed in classroom or evening study.
+Online education courses and 15-Day Resident Training.
+If the student is enrolled in the online education format, the Program will move at the rate that the student is able to invest time in their studies.
+The student should complete the nine online courses prior to arrival at Resident Training.
+If the student enrolls in the 28-Day Residency, the academic curriculum is completed in the classroom or evening study.

-If a student enrolls in the Residency format, the course is competed in a four-week period and the student is awarded the Certificate at the time of completion.
-It is possible to break the four-week curriculum into smaller modules and the student accumulates credit as the modules are completed.
+If a student enrolls in the Residency format, the course is completed in a four-week period, and the student is awarded the Certificate at the time of completion.
+It is possible to break the four-week curriculum into smaller modules, and the student accumulates credit as the modules are completed.

-The combined On-line Education / Resident Training is designed to be completed in a nine to twelve month period.
+The combined online education and resident training are designed to be completed in a nine to twelve-month period.
 The student may register in the program at any time and work as rapidly as is consistent with their schedule.
-Each course contains six Lessons, there are two factors that determine completion time.
+Each course contains six lessons; there are two factors that determine completion time.
 First, how fast the student studies because the courses will move at the speed that the student completes the course.
 The second factor is the finance program chosen.
 Courses are made available at the rate that the student pays for each course.

-ESI converted its copyrighted textbooks and printed manuals to ON-LINE digital courses in January 2012.
-Access to On-Line Training Website is available via the Internet 24 hours a day.
-Esi was able to reduce the cost of the Executive Security Certification by 30% compared to the cost of the Residency Format.
-The Syllabus and testing are done on-line and if needed, with interactive support from the Director of Educational Services.
-Some courses that contain material that the copyright is owned by other authors and must purchased by the student.
+ESI converted its copyrighted textbooks and printed manuals to online digital courses in January 2012.
+Access to an online training website is available via the internet 24 hours a day.
+ESI was able to reduce the cost of the Executive Security Certification by 30% compared to the cost of the Residency Format.
+The Syllabus and testing are done online and, if needed, with interactive support from the Director of Educational Services.
+Some courses contain material that the copyright is owned by other authors and must be purchased by the student.

-We recommend that you work at a steady pace to complete each course within the time frame allowed; on the average it will require 15 to 20 hours per week to complete the course on schedule.
+We recommend that you work at a steady pace to complete each course within the time frame allowed; on average, it will require 15 to 20 hours per week to complete the course on schedule.

 ESI is approved by Sallie Mae, a federally approved student tuition loan company